aerogear-attic/aerogear-testing-tools/unifiedpush-test-extension/README.md

 By default, UnifiedPush Server does not allow REST login.
 We exposed the `/keycloak` endpoint so that when you need to login using REST, you just access the `/keycloak` first and we will reconfigure the KeyCloak in a way that it allows REST authorization and does not require password change (which is also not possible with REST).

+### Proxy activation

+There is embedded proxy server in order to be able to route notifications to mocked server for further inspection.
+This proxy server setup is turned off by default.
+You have to turn it on explicitly, otherwise messages will be sent to real notification providers.

+Turning proxy on is done by calling REST endpoint `/proxy/activate`.
+Deactivation is done by calling `/proxy/deactivate`.

 ### Data generator

 For example: You want to add 10000 applications, for each application there will be 10 variants.
 You want